Have a brown thumb? Want your own backyard animal sanctuary? Looking for ways to help the environment?

 First, many people choose to create this type of garden as a way to invite wildlife back into an area they normally would have lived in.
 Human activity in many areas throughout the US and around the world has eliminated or fractured the natural habitat of many species.
 Insects and animals alike find themselves in shrinking wilderness areas that can make survival difficult.

-With a wildlife garden, you can make a real difference by creating a sustainable habitat that creates a safe place for these creatures.
+With a wildlife garden, you can make a real difference by creating a sustainable habitat out of plants for wildlife that creates a safe place for these creatures.

 Second, creating a wildlife garden is a great opportunity for nature enthusiasts to glimpse more insects and animals than they might otherwise see.
 When you invite wildlife into an area, you might be surprised at what you find in your own backyard.